Partner sourcing

 04

 The partner has logistics infrastructure.
 You need regulatory navigation.
 The partner has retail relationships.
 You need B2B channel access.
 Access and capability look interchangeable in the pitch meeting.
-They are not the same in execution
+They are not the same in execution.

 Capability gap